 (2) The nature of previous undergraduate and/or graduate work and the school at which it was taken.

-(3) Scores for the Graduate Record Examination General Test (verbal reasoning, quantitative reasoning, and analytical writing).
-Scores for the Test of English as a Foreign Language (TOEFL) in the case of international students.
+(3) Scores for the Test of English as a Foreign Language (TOEFL) in the case of international students.

 (4) Letters of recommendation (ate least two), most appropriately from professors familiar with the student’s work who can testify to the applicant’s potential to complete the program.

 (5) A personal statement written by the applicant reviewing reasons for applying to the program, career objectives and relevant background information.
 Applicants should include their intended academic emphasis in order to identify potential faculty mentors.

-(6) In most cases, candidates should meet with potential faculty mentors to aid in the committee’s decision.
+(6) Candidates should meet with potential faculty mentors to aid in the committee’s decision.